arteck/arteck/README.md

 ### Hi all 👋

-My name is Arthur Rupp.
-I'm a software developer for different languages, for more than 30 years.
+I'm Arthur Rupp, a software developer with over 30 years of experience in designing and implementing solutions across multiple programming languages and platforms.
 <br>

-💬 For the past 10 years, I have been working with **Smart Home** and **Building automation**.
-[iobroker](https://iobroker.com/) is here my preferred system
+💻 My work spans embedded systems, network communication, and automation frameworks, with a strong focus on Smart Home and Building Automation during the past decade.
 <br>
+⚙️ Within this field, I primarily develop integrations, adapters, and communication layers — especially for [ioBroker](https://iobroker.com/)

 <!--
 **arteck/arteck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.